La Sierra University: Biology curriculum controversy

 In 2009, the university's science curriculum became a subject of controversy as the school was publicly accused, primarily by former pastor David Asscherick, La Sierra University student Carlos Cerna, and former La Sierra University student Louie Bishop, of exclusively teaching evolution in its biology classes, which the accusers felt was contrary to the teachings of the Adventist church.
 Concerned about the allegation, a campaign collected over 6,300 signatures to an online petition which called for Adventist universities to teach the Genesis creation narrative.

 The university's board of trustees unanimously affirmed the Seventh-day Adventist Church's 28 Fundamental Beliefs but some viewed that as inadequate.
 In 2010, the regional accreditation agency responsible for La Sierra, the Western Association of Schools and Colleges, gave the university an eight-year accreditation extension despite concerns over academic freedom and institutional autonomy.
 La Sierra was accused of apostasy by the executive committee of the Michigan Conference, one of the church's regional governing bodies.
 In 2011, the denominational accreditation agency, the Adventist Accrediting Association, gave La Sierra an accreditation extension ending in 2012, but required it to make changes to better promote Adventist teachings.

 In June 2011, three La Sierra University staff members resigned after a recording surfaced in which they were heard consuming alcohol and speaking critically of church officials.
 They alleged that they were compelled to resign in relation to the ongoing controversy but the university denied those allegations; the staff members sued the university but lost their case.
 Later that year, the board of trustees voted in favor of a proposal stating "that creation be taught in university classrooms as faith, rather than science, and that students be told that it could not be proven with scientific methods."
 Prior to the vote, three out of four trustees in favor were dismissed from the board.
 One of the five faculty signers of the proposal was dismissed from the university which the American Association of University Professors protested as a violation of academic freedom and tenure.

 Campus

 La Sierra's 150-acre campus is located in the La Sierra neighborhood of the city of Riverside.
 The school is a member of the American Public Gardens Association, which has designated the campus an arboretum.

 The first buildings built on the campus were two-story separate male and female dormitories.

 The university opened a $23 million science complex in the fall of 2006, which houses its biology, computer science, and mathematics departments.

+As a Seventh-day Adventist university, all restaurants on campus serve only vegetarian food.
+The university also has a church near the campus with a cross-shaped design when viewed from above.